 SUVs and trucks are safer options for a trailer hitch.

 When Would You Not Want a Jon Boat?

 Even though their speed could handle water skiing requirements, the boats themselves aren’t configured to have ski ropes behind them in such proximity to the outboard motor.
-Plus, they don’t have V-shaped hulls, so an unstable rocking of the boat is probable and could be dangerous for the skier and the boaters.
+Because they don’t have V-shaped hulls, an unstable rocking of the boat is probable and could be dangerous for the skier and the boaters.

 It’s not unheard of to use a Jon boat for rigorous recreational activities like water skiing, but it’s not something you’d want to do every day.
 A ski boat would do the job better and safer.

 To Transport or Have Fun with a lot of People

 While larger Jon boats can easily carry 8 people, they aren’t going to support a small party or a big group of friends in addition to coolers and equipment.
 Not only are they not big enough to support that much weight, but the engine wouldn’t be strong enough to move a heavy load.

 Before you go out and buy your Jon boat, take time to consider a few key factors that could influence your decision and help you better determine your needs.
 Be sure to review our guide on the best Jon boats to buy.

 How Much Speed Do You Need?

 It’s not uncommon for new boat owners to buy a smaller Jon boat and then load it up with a massive motor for increased speed.
 While it’s a fun idea, it’s not safe as it’ll make your boat unstable.
 It will reduce the boat’s buoyancy significantly.